-Representatives samples were taken with a rock saw and put in a bag with identification tag and shipped to the IOS facilities in Chicoutimi for sample preparation (cutting, crushing and grinding).
-Prepared samples were sent to COREM in Québec City for graphitic carbon (Cg) and total sulphides analysis using LECO induction.
+Representatives samples were taken with a rock saw and put in a bag with identification tag and shipped to IOS' facilities in Chicoutimi for sample preparation (cutting, crushing and grinding).
+Prepared samples were then sent to COREM in Québec City for graphitic carbon (Cg) and total sulphides analysis using LECO induction.
 For the QA/QC program, 10% of the samples will also be analyzed by COREM for total, organic, inorganic and graphitic carbon as well as for total sulphides.
 Around 10% of additional selected core samples were also sent to ACTLABS to be analyzed for total, organic, inorganic and graphitic carbon, total sulphides and for a 35 multi-element analysis using the ICP method.
 IOS introduced standards, duplicates and blank samples as part of the QA/QC program.
 Two rock saw duplicates were also sampled in the trench for the QA/QC program.
 Assays results are pending.

+No work was conducted on the project during the quarter ended June 30, 2015.
 The Company plans to receive the complete assays results and will review its options for exploration work in 2015.